Back to Projects

 This first stage involves construction of the Calvale to Calliope River Transmission Line Reinforcement Project.

-The Gladstone Project is expected to be implemented in three stages, subject to several factors, including the Priority Transmission Investment (PTI) assessment, Ministerial direction, responsiveness to load growth in the region, and the need to be flexible and maximise delivery efficiency.
+The Gladstone Project is expected to be implemented in two stages, subject to several factors, including the Priority Transmission Investment (PTI) assessment, Ministerial direction, responsiveness to load growth in the region, and the need to be flexible and maximise delivery efficiency.

 Investment and funding decisions for future stages will be assessed and delivered as part of the Queensland Government’s PTI process.
 Please refer to our PTI webpage for further information on this investment process.